 Also, pay attention to pickpockets while using the ATM.
 I suggest using the ATM only when you’re with a buddy or go inside a bank.

 Taxis Scams in Europe

 The dreaded taxi.
 It feels like even the honest ones are trying to rip you off.
-Unfortunately, there are plenty drivers who set out to scam unsuspecting tourists—especially in Eastern Europe.
-You want to really be aware of common scams when taking taxis.
+Unfortunately, there are plenty of drivers who set out to scam unsuspecting tourists—especially in Eastern and Southern Europe.

-- Ask Tourist Office/Hostel About Price: An unbiased third party should be able to give you a pretty close guess to how much you should be paying for your ride.
-Ask the cab driver for this estimated cost and compare the two.
+An unbiased third party should be able to give you a pretty close guess as to how much you should be paying for your ride.
+Ask the cab driver for this estimated cost when you get in and compare the two.